symfony-cmf/symfony-cmf-docs/bundles/create/introduction.rst

 One last piece is the mapping between CreatePHP data and the application domain objects.
 Data needs to be stored back into the database.

-.. versionadded:: 1.3
-    The chain mapper and ORM configuration was introduced in CreateBundle 1.3.
-Prior, only the PHPCR-ODM mapper was available.

 Adding Custom Mappers to the Chain
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~